 First, I will describe a negative and positive experience to convey what can happen good and bad during an inspection.
 I was asked to inspect “bubbles” in a unitary carpet.
 The contractor, installer and an inspector were present when I arrived.
 The inspector attempted to take charge immediately stating (lecturing me after informing me of his superior training for 20 minutes) the carpet was delaminated.
-Later he informed me the mill had forgotten to attach the secondary backing.
+Later, he informed me the mill had forgotten to attach the secondary backing.
 I remained mute.
-I question the installer how many times they had rolled the carpet after it was laid, the adhesive and open time.
+I questioned the installer on the number of times they had rolled the carpet after it was laid, the adhesive and open time.
 After a few minutes conversing with him, we went to my car where I gave him a copy of the installation instructions and discussed with him a method to “save” the job.
-He was positive and grateful for the help, and, it made me feel the entire inspection had been a positive experienced.
+He was positive and grateful for the help, and it made me feel the entire inspection had been a positive experience.
 However, we returned to the library.
 The contractor and the inspector had thought of an additional theory.
 They told me the adhesive was “a bad batch.”
 I asked which part of the buckets, the top, middle or bottom.
 They stated, after conferring, the middle.
 I remained mute.

 The Past and Learning